LogtalkDotOrg/logtalk-for-vscode/README.md

 The `/tests` slash command uses the `lgtunit` testing tool documentation from the Logtalk Handbook and APIs as context to answer questions about writing and running tests.

-For the `/workspace` slash command, the documentation assumes a `xml_docs` folder at the root of the workspace containing HTML or Markdown files (which can be generated using the "Generate Project Documentation" or ""Generate Documentation" commands).
+For the `/workspace` slash command, the documentation assumes a `xml_docs` folder at the root of the workspace (or at the root of any workspace folder in multi-root workspaces) containing HTML or Markdown files (which can be generated using the "Generate Project Documentation" or "Generate Documentation" commands).
 This slash command works best with entities and predicates names or with keywords found in their descriptions.

 **Examples:**